dustinpfister/blog_posts/_posts/threejs-scene.md

 ### 1.3 - Mesh objects, Geometry, Materials, and the Object3d base class

 In order to have something to look at in a scene I am going to want to create and add at least one or more mesh objects.
 In order to create a mesh object I will want to have a geometry, and one or more materials by which to style that geometry.
+There is also a lot to cover when it comes to the base class of a Mesh object which is also a base class of a scene object called Object3d.
+For example when I call the add method of a scene object and add an object as a child of the scene object that is a method of the object3d class and not the scene class.
+The same add method can be used with mesh objects, cameras, groups, and anything else that is based off of object3d.

 ### 1.4 - Version Numbers matter with three.js